 - Volunteers in health clinics, hospitals or care facilities

-- Employees who offer health care planning as an informational benefit to fellow employees
+- Employees working at businesses offering health care planning as an informational benefit

-- Individuals working with adults 50 and older to improve opportunities for healthy aging
+- Anyone working with adults 50 and older offering care, activities & pathways for healthy aging

 What does an Ambassador do?

-An Ambassador receives basic training in the Honoring Choices Who's Your Agent?® Program's Getting Started Tool Kit.
-Ambassadors learn how to start peer-to-peer discussions and provide up to date information and a free Health Care Proxy and Personal Directive (Living Will) to make a personal health care plan.
-Ambassadors get feedback from adults and families on the barriers and challenges they face in getting every day care.
-Ambassadors can refer adults to the Community Partners for further assistance and to connect adults to care to improve healthy living.
-The Honoring Choices Partners review the vital consumer feedback to address the actual barriers and gaps in care, and work together to open up new pathways to healthy living and well-being.
+An Ambassador receives basic training in the Honoring Choices Who's Your Agent?® Program's Getting Started Tool Kit, and use of the multi-lingual and multi-cultural tools.
+Ambassadors learn how to start peer-to-peer discussions, provide up to date planning information, and help adults consider and complete a Health Care Proxy and Personal Directive (Living Will).
+Ambassadors can refer adults to our Community Partners for needed care and services.
+Ambassadors act as a bridge to understand the real-life challenges adults face in getting every day good care.
+They provide that vital consumer feedback to the Community Partners who address the barriers and gaps in care, and work together to open up new pathways to healthy living.

 Who can start an Ambassador Program?

-Any Honoring Choices Partner can build in an Ambassador Program.
+Any Honoring Choices Partner or community group can start an Ambassador Program.
 It's easy to do.
-You recruit volunteers from your community and we'll help train and support your Ambassadors.
+You recruit volunteers or interested community members and we'll help train and support your Ambassadors.
+You supervise your volunteers and we'll spotlight your programs and Ambassadors on the Ambassador program web page.
 If you are not a partner yet, no problem.
-We'll get you started with everything you need to host an Ambassador Program at your health care or community group, faith-based or cultural group... anywhere adults live, work and gather together!
+We'll get you started with everything you need to host an Ambassador Program at your health care organization, community group, faith-based or cultural group... anywhere adults live, work and gather together!